 These Mediterranean climate regions basically sit on the boundaries of the subtropics and the mid-latitudes.
 And so they have a subtropical dryness in the summertime and, uh, and mid-latitude storms producing pretty much all the precipitation in the winter time.
-Well, with the polar amplified climate change, uh, the subtropics have basically expanded and that's evident from observations and, uh, climate projections as well.
+Well, with polar amplified climate change, uh, the subtropics are basically expanding and that's evident from observations and, uh, climate projections as well.

 Uh, and as the subtropics expand, the dry season basically gets longer.
-And, uh, those [00:22:00] mid-latitude storms that, that bring us the precipitation. get pushed into a narrower winter season, focused more on December, January and February.
+And, uh, those [00:22:00] mid-latitude storms that, that bring us the precipitation get pushed into a narrower winter season, focused more on December, January and February.
 Um, basically what we see is that there's a decrease in precipitation frequency projected for the future, which is mostly driven by decreased storm activity in the fall and spring, but the really extreme, impactful, um, precipitation events, which are mostly atmospheric rivers are becoming more extreme in a warmer climate.

-We have basically studied the both parts of this, both the decreased precipitation frequency as well as the increased intensity.
+We have basically studied both parts of this, both the decreased precipitation frequency as well as the increased intensity.
 Well the increased [00:23:00] intensity is almost entirely driven by wetter, longer, fatter, uh, and more impactful atmospheric rivers.
 So, uh, what Dan said earlier about the very volatile precipitation regime and water resources in this region where so much of the precipitation depends on that one, two, three big storms per year.

 That volatility is only going to get exacerbated with future warming.

-Dan Kay: [00:23:33] Tom has done some interesting recent work on, um, the prospects of, um, of flooding and damages in the future.
+Dan Cayan: [00:23:33] Tom has done some interesting recent work on, um, the prospects of, um, of flooding and damages in the future.
 Largely driven by atmospheric rivers.

-Tom: [00:23:50] Yeah, we've taken some work that was developed initially by Sasha and Tamara colleagues at [00:24:00] CW3E building on 16 global climate models that project through to the end of the century.
+Tom: [00:23:50] Yeah, we've taken some work that was developed initially by Sasha and Tamara Shulgina and colleagues at [00:24:00] CW3E building on 16 global climate models that project through to the end of the century.
 And we found that our preliminary results suggest that, um, the damages associated with flooding due to atmospheric rivers could double by the end of the century, relative to the end of the last century.
-Uh, what seems to be driving that is this increasingly insensitive but, well really strong atmospheric rivers.
+Uh, what seems to be driving that is this increasing intensity of the really strong atmospheric rivers.

-So, um, last year at CW3E, Marty, Ralph, and, um, several colleagues developed a scale to categorize the intensity of atmospheric rivers from one to five, similar to the way that hurricanes are classified or tornadoes.
-And, um, our preliminary results suggest that using these models, it looks like, uh, the AR one and [00:25:00] AR two storms, which are, uh, mild storms, uh, typically, um, more beneficial than harmful.

-They just replenish the water supply, but they don't do much in the way damage.
+So, um, last year at CW3E, Marty Ralph, and, um, several colleagues developed a scale to categorize the intensity of atmospheric rivers from one to five, similar to the way that hurricanes are classified or tornadoes.
+And, um, our preliminary results suggest that using these models, it looks like, uh, the AR one and [00:25:00] AR two storms, which are, uh, weak and mild storms, uh, typically, um, more beneficial than harmful, hey just replenish the water supply, but they don't do much in the way damage.
 Those will probably remain fairly constant in frequency.
 But AR three, AR four, AR five storms, which are increasing intensity, uh, will become more frequent, um, as the climate changes and in some work that we published in December, we found that, um, the damages associated with atmospheric rivers increased exponentially with category.

-So AR one storms typically costs on the order of a few hundred thousand dollars in damages.
+So AR one storms typically cost on the order of a few hundred thousand dollars in damages.
 Um, three is in the millions, AR four in the tens of millions, and AR fives in the hundreds of millions of dollars in terms of medium damages.
 So this shift to, um, more intense atmospheric rivers could have a [00:26:00] really significant impact on total damages associated with atmospheric rivers.